 Pupils in our school know how to report concerns.
-Classrooms are equipped with an 'I need to talk' box where children can leave a note to talk to their teacher.
+They are told to speak to a trusted adult about anything that makes them feel uncomfortable.
 All reports are treated seriously, including those that occur online or out of school.

-Sheen Mount will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgment, supported by other agencies, such as children's social care and the police as required.
+Sheen Mount Primary School will make decisions on a case-by-case basis, with the DSL (or a deputy) taking a leading role and using their professional judgement, supported by other agencies, such as children's social care and the police as required.
 When to call the police

-The management of children and young people with sexually harmful behaviour is complex and Sheen Mount will work with other relevant agencies to maintain the safety of the whole school community.
-Where appropriate, immediate measures will be put in place to support and protect both the victim and the alleged perpetrator.
-A written record will be made and next steps discussed, taking into account the views of the victim.
+The management of children and young people with sexually harmful behaviour is complex and Sheen Mount Primary School will work with other relevant agencies to maintain the safety of the whole school community.
+Where appropriate, immediate measures will be put in place to support and protect both the person impacted by the behaviours, any witnesses and the alleged instigator of the behaviours.
+A written record will be made and next steps discussed, taking into account the views of those impacted by the behaviour.